Mirza Shahzad Akbar

 Mirza Shahzad Akbar is a Pakistani politician and barrister who served as Advisor to Prime Minister Imran Khan on Interior and Accountability in the capacity of a Federal Minister in Cabinet, in office from August 2020.
 Before his appointment as Advisor to Prime Minister, Akbar served in National Accountability Bureau (NAB) as a deputy prosecutor.
-Shahzad Akbar in January 2022 resigned as the PM's adviser on accountability and interior.
+Shahzad Akbar in January 2022 resigned as the PM's Advisor.
+Akbar is also known for his human rights work, particularly representing civilian victims of U.S. drone strikes in Pakistan.

+Akbar's tenure in government focused on anti-corruption efforts, including leading the Assets Recovery Unit (ARU) to pursue cases of alleged money laundering and illicit financial flows.
+He was investigated by NAB post-2022 for alleged assets beyond means and involvement in financial settlements.
+Since leaving office, Akbar has resided in the United Kingdom, where he faced an acid attack in 2023 and initiated legal action against the Pakistani government.
+In December 2025, Pakistan requested his extradition from the UK amid ongoing probes.

 Early life and education

+Mirza Shahzad Akbar was born on 19 September 1975 in Islamabad, Pakistan.
 He completed his graduation in Bachelor of Laws (LLB) from the University of London, Master of Laws (LLM) from the University of Newcastle.
+Akbar was called to the bar at Lincoln's Inn in London, qualifying as a barrister.

 Career

+Legal career

 Mirza Shahzad Akbar is co-founder of Foundation for Fundamental Rights, a non-governmental organization with focus on fundamental rights enshrined in Constitution of Pakistan.
 After serving as consultant for the U.S. Agency of International Development, he was declared persona non grata by United States once he became one of the leading attorneys in Pakistan who were dealing with litigations against drone strikes on civilians by United States in Federally Administrated Tribal Areas (FATA).

+Akbar began his legal career as a special prosecutor for the National Accountability Bureau (NAB) from 2004 to 2008, handling high-profile corruption cases against political figures, including investigations involving Benazir Bhutto, Asif Ali Zardari, and Shehbaz Sharif.